 The production, settlement, and survival of larvae depend upon the availability of source areas.
 The source of larvae can be an external location, or the source can be local if larval production and settlement occur on the same reef.
 If the source is local, the system is considered self-recruiting and is not dependent on outside sources of larvae for replenishment.
 The pattern of larval exchange, and the degree to which larvae originate from outside populations, helps to explain connectivity between and among coral reefs.
 A large amount of self-seeding leads to low connectivity, while high rates of larval exchange with other populations generate high connectivity.ref

-Understanding coral recruitment patterns such as where larvae originate and settle is a challenge.
+Understanding coral recruitment patterns, such as where larvae originate and settle, is a challenge.
 In the field of larval ecology, scientists used to consider that larvae were passive particles carried by ocean currents to locations far from their birth site.
-However, studies suggest that some reef fish populations are actually self-recruiting, and larvae and juveniles are able to intentionally return to their birth sites. ref The authors found higher than expected (possibly as high as 60%) self-recruitment in reef fish populations, and more recent studies ref support these original findings.
-Scientists are finding that most corals recruit relatively locally ref because corals have relatively short larval durations (days to weeks), and many corals actually recruit closer to their source than reef fish. ref Studies demonstrating local retention of larvae are important because they suggest that marine reserves can provide recruitment benefits not only beyond, but within their boundaries.
+However, more recent studies suggest that some reef fish populations are self-recruiting, and larvae and juveniles can intentionally return to their birth sites. ref The authors found higher than expected (possibly as high as 60%) self-recruitment in reef fish populations, and more recent studies ref support these original findings.
+Scientists are finding that most corals recruit relatively locally ref because corals have relatively short larval durations (days to weeks), and many corals recruit closer to their source than reef fish. ref Studies demonstrating local retention of larvae are important because they suggest that marine reserves can provide recruitment benefits not only beyond, but within their boundaries.
 Most reef ecosystems are not exclusively self-recruiting or dependent on outside sources.
 Proportions of larvae originating from internal or external locations can vary widely within and between reef systems.
-If an exclusively self-recruiting coral community suffers mass mortality from a disturbance event, there is little prospect for recovery, since all of the sources of larvae were impacted.
+If an exclusively self-recruiting coral community suffers mass mortality from a disturbance event, there is little prospect for recovery, since all the sources of larvae were impacted.
 Likewise, recovery of a coral community that depends solely on external sources is completely dependent on the arrival of coral larvae that have survived the disturbance event.
 A reef that both provides and receives larvae is more likely to be resilient to disturbance for two reasons because: 1) it has multiple sources of larvae to enhance recovery and 2) access to external larvae may increase the potential for greater genetic diversity.

 - To support recovery from disturbance (e.g. bleaching), it may be optimal to have a combination of both self-recruitment and external sources of recruitment.